 Clean, bioavailable food sources will always be a preferential way to attain vitamins, but unfortunately, not all food sources are as vitamin-packed as they once were, due to modern agricultural practices destroying the quality of the soil and depleting it of nutrients.
 A simple orange a day is not enough to nourish your body with this essential vitamin; even an organic, locally-grown orange contains no more than 68mg of vitamin C.

 If you want to get an adequate intake, look to peppers, guavas, dark green leafy veg, broccoli, kiwi fruits, berries, tomatoes, peas, papayas and of course citrus fruits.
 Make sure they’re organic and grown as locally as possible.

-Superfoods are a great idea too – camu camu contains a great deal of the health-boosting vitamin, as does acai and goji berries.
-Superfoods are a potent method of achieving full nutrition, so check out what they can do for all your all round health.
+Superfoods are a great idea too – camu camu contains a great deal of the health-boosting vitamins, as does acai and goji berries.
+Superfoods are a potent method of achieving full nutrition, so check out what they can do for all your all-round health.
 There are too many to mention here, but it is easy to obtain all kinds of superfood powders from around the world and make them into delicious smoothies each morning.

 MedMush will be happy to talk to you about your dietary needs.
 We’ve got a great range of products to ensure your all-round health, all year round.
 If you’re healthy, we’re happy!